ExoticcUwU/Memory/README.md

     Colors are different:
-        -Button will not show its color again until it is clicked again User has the option to save and load a game_file. following data is saved an loaded:
+        -Button will not show its color again until it is clicked again

+Users have the options to save and load a game_file.
+    following data is saved an loaded:
         -Counter of tries
         -Counter of pairs